dxing97/libdiscord/README.md

 ## Building
 See [BUILD.md](building)

-Currently only tested against Ubuntu 17.10 Raspbian stretch, and the unofficial sparc64 port for Debian.
+Currently only tested against Ubuntu 17.10, Raspbian stretch, and the unofficial sparc64 port for Debian.

-[//]: # (See [install.sh](install.sh) for a quick rundown of the commands you may have to run)

-Dependencies:
-* libwebsockets (tested to work with v2.4.1, compiled from source)
-* jansson-dev (used package bundled with ubuntu 17.10)
-* libcurl (used package bundled with ubuntu 17.10)
-* getopt (required for ayylmao example bot, should be included with your *nix distribution)
-* ulfius (for simple REST requests)

-Tested to work on Raspberry Pi 3/Raspbian (stretch), but have to compile checkinstall for libwebsockets to be compiled.
+Tested to work on Raspberry Pi 3/Raspbian (stretch).

 ## Example Bots
 ### example-ayylmao